 Using the already-endorsed APEC PREE, guidelines for a Voluntary Peer Review of FFSR (VPR/FFSR) will be developed, adapting the PREE methodology as necessary to address FFSR subject areas.
 The VPR/FFSR may also include key indicators from the APEC Voluntary Reporting Mechanism (VRM) for the reform of inefficient fossil-fuel subsidies (approved by APEC Leaders in 2011), under which economies have begun making initial first submissions (e.g., at EWG44 held in November 2012).

 It is important to note that the voluntary peer review process will be economy-led and economy-owned.
 There will be a strong focus on capacity building and support for implementation of reforms that the volunteer economy determines to be most important.
 Economies will define which policies will be defined as “inefficient subsidies” that require reform.
-The peer review could list all “support measures” (without defining any as “inefficient subsidies,” such as the method used in the OECD Inventory), while the volunteer economy would be directly involved in determining which subsidies are “inefficient.”
+The peer review could list all fossil fuel “support measures” while the volunteer economy would be directly involved in determining which measures are “inefficient subsidies.”
 The peer review panel would include individuals familiar with the economy and with international best practices.
 The volunteer economy has final approval of membership of the review panel.
 The panel may then provide practical advice on how to reform those subsidies.
 The volunteer economy will have the final approval on the contents of any report.
 Working to support APEC Ministers’ instruction to build regional capacity for reform, the goals of the voluntary peer review on FFSR are:

 To improve the quality of information available to our Leaders through the APEC voluntary reporting mechanism